Expanded Library

 About the author

-Chris is a professional information technologist, trainer, manager and lifelong learner.
-He is married with 3 beautiful children and interested in martial arts, working out, spending time with family and friends and being creative whenever possible.
-He has created a number of IT Certification training courses over the past 10 years and really enjoys helping people advance their careers through training and personal development.
+Chris is a lifelong learner and professional information technologist, trainer and IT Manager.
+Married with 3 children, Chris is interested in martial arts, working out, spending time with family and friends and being creative whenever possible.